ritwik098/ItineratR/CONTRIBUTING.md

 ## Style Guide / Coding conventions

-Please refer to the [Airbnb Javascript Styel Guide](https://github.com/airbnb/javascript) to follow conventions in this project.
+Please refer to the [Airbnb Javascript Styel Guide](https://github.com/airbnb/javascript) to follow javascript conventions in this project.

+For frontend developers, we have documented routes which you can access under /docs.
+Backend developers should maintain this document by using [apiDoc](http://apidocjs.com/)